AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 }
 ```

-Using the `try catch` block is not allowed inside the initialization member list.
+Using a `try catch` block is not allowed inside an initialization member list.
 One solution is to
 make `private` helper functions.

 ``` cpp